mariovisic/stravalog/Readme.md

 You can manually add activities through the admin dashboard.
 Or you can run `rake strava:import` to automatically import any strava activities with a reasonably long description

+### TODO

+  - Add some styling
+  - Add the ability to attach photos to activities (Stravas API currently returns photo info, could use this)
+  - Display more stats about rides
+  - Create graphs/charts of useful information on the ride
+  - Display map information
+  - For lapped rides show info about lap times (This could be segment based rather than using the strava lap feature)